-- Some food items that people consider tasty treats may be considered dangerous for their pets.
-As tempting as it might be to share food with your four-legged friend, please resist!
-Some of the more hazardous food items include:
+Some food and drink items that you consider tasty treats may be dangerous for your pet.
+As tempting as it might be to share your food or drink with your four-legged friend, please resist!
+Some of the more hazardous edible items include:

 - Macadamia nuts